 Navigation apps tend to look and feel the same, with most copying and pasting the mistakes of others.
 For Nexar, we made a navigator that incorporates AR features and a crowdsourced map information.
 It’s completely innovative, and delivers the next big leap for navigation.

-UX/UI design, app design, jobs-to-be-done, CJM, user research, automotive.
+Used methodologies: UX/UI design, app design, jobs-to-be-done, CJM, user research, automotive.

 Nexar started out as a dashcam producer before deciding to add value to their products by adding next-gen AR features.
 When Nexar came to us they already had a well-built dev team with extensive AR expertise.
 What they really needed were designers and branding pros that could wrap their tech into a cohesive application that people would actually want to use.